HakanDeymeci/pix2pix/README.md

     return result
 ```
 ## Generator
-Next up the generator tries to generate pictures that look like real images that fool the discriminator.
+Next up the generator tries to generate images that look like real images that fool the discriminator.
 ```
 def Generator():
   inputs = tf.keras.layers.Input(shape=[256,256,3])